unknowvwake/auth-client/README.md

 You can modify your configuration in the localStorage or retrieve the necessary details dynamically when required.

 ### Using the OIDC Authentication Function
+To initiate the OIDC Authentication flow, you must first call `requestOidcAuthentication`, which will redirect the user to the URL specified in `redirect_uri`.
 ```typescript
 import { requestOidcAuthentication } from '@deriv-com/auth-client';